naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 Many of these technologies reduce our need to be disciplined and strict with ourselves, freeing us to focus on adhering more closely to a smaller set of principles.
 Having less to worry about makes it easier for the new principles to stick.

-#### Argument: XP's practices are interdependent but few practical organizations are willing/able to adopt all the practices; therefore the entire process fails.
+#### Biggest Claim: XP's practices are interdependent but few practical organizations are willing/able to adopt all the practices; therefore the entire process fails.

-We've already adopted the vast majority of these practices without even knowing it!
+We've already adopted the majority of these practices without realizing it!
 Times are different, technology is different, and many of the radical concepts introduced by XP are conventional wisdom nowadays.
 The nature of work is evolving as we speak; we shouldn't be scared to challenge our assumptions.

-## Ok, fine.
-How could I even get started?

-If you're interested in giving XP a shot, here are a few recommendations I have:
+If you're interested in experimenting with how XP might fit with your team, I have a few recommendations in the next section.

+## How to adapt XP into your team's workflow:

 1. Watch this talk by Dan North called "[Patterns for Effective Delivery](https://vimeo.com/24681032)".
 Pay special attention to all the strategies he lays out: (Ginger Cake, Dancing Skeleton, Spike & Stabilize).
 This talk has influenced me the most in my career, its 45 minutes of poignant insight-after-insight.
 If there is one thing a person should take away after watching this video, it's *what working on an XP team should feel like*.
 2. It's time to wash ourselves clean of our unhealthy obsession with time-based planning.
 Watch [this video by Allen Golub on the #noestimates movement](https://www.youtube.com/watch?v=QVBlnCTu9Ms), to get an appreciation for a different take on how engineers can control the Agile process.
 I've had mixed results with #noestimates, but it does provide food for thought.